MichaelVrana/sle22-signatr-artifact/README.md

 ### 0. get the sample sxpdb database

 For the experiment we need a value database (sxpdb database) that will be used for the fuzzing.
-You can either build one yourself, or [download](https://owncloud.cesnet.cz/index.php/s/aHprMbas4haELVf) one we have prepared using the same steps.
+You can either [build one yourself](#building-it-yourself), or [download](https://owncloud.cesnet.cz/index.php/s/aHprMbas4haELVf) one we have prepared using the same steps.

-To get the prebuilt one do the following:
+To get the prebuilt, one do the following:

 ```sh
 cd data